 - If you want a heated garage or electric connections, an attached garage is easier to connect to the house.

 If you’re considering long-term resale, homes with attached garages are highly desirable to buyers.
 The most significant drawback is the security risk of attached garages – if your garage is broken into, it’s easier for burglars to access your home.

 Detached garages are often built in the rear of the lot and out of sight from the road.
+Typically, you have to drive through a dedicated alley to access the space.
 Detached garages are standard in older neighbourhoods, but they’re also an option in new builds.

 Benefits of Detached Garages

 A detached garage can be more appealing if you don’t like the idea of an attached garage.
 Some of the benefits of detached garages include: